Venkatesh-6921/Venkatesh-6921/README.md

 ---

 ### 🧠 About Me
-I’m a Mechanical Engineering student Mechanical Engineer turned Web Developer, blending problem-solving skills with a passion for building modern, efficient web applicationsand  passionate about **Python development**, **modern web technologies**, and continuously learning new tools and frameworks.Currently improving my skills in **backend development** and exploring how **machine learning** can be applied to real-world projects.
+I’m a Mechanical Engineering student turned **Web Developer**, blending analytical problem-solving with creativity.
+Passionate about **Python**, **modern web technologies**, and always learning new frameworks to improve my backend and frontend skills.
+Currently exploring how **machine learning** can enhance real-world applications.

 ---